videlalvaro/cloudfoundry-octopress/README.md

 rake generate
 ```

-And now we are ready to push our app to Cloud Foundry
+And now we are ready to push our blog to Cloud Foundry

 ```bash
 vmc push